xerxist/thunderbolt-net/README.md

-# Thunderbolt Network on Proxmox 8.0.4
+# Thunderbolt Node to Node/P2P Network on Proxmox 8.0.4

 LOAD THE MODULES AT BOOT